“Rural America is dying.”

-“Frequently, those along the route often give me meals, and even offer food to take along.
-They’ll let my horse graze their fields, and send hay with me to supplement the concentrate I feed her.”
+“Frequently, considerate people will provide meals, and even offer food to take with me.
+They’ll let my horse graze their fields and send hay along for her.”

-In conclusion, Sheldon reiterated: “To me, there is a threefold strategy for freedom.
-We must pull together as a people, defend ourselves against our enemies, and do as our pioneer ancestors who faced hardship with faith in God, and built something greater than their ability could imagine.”
+“To me, there is a threefold strategy for freedom.
+We must pull together as a people, defend ourselves against our enemies, and do as our pioneer ancestors who faced hardship with faith in God, and built something greater than their ability could imagine,” Sheldon reiterated.